 Normally, the bonus table caps at 1-Up after stomping eight enemies in a row.
 However, due to a programming oversight, this does not apply to Wigglers!
 Starting from the tenth stomp, you'll receive a 2-Up, a 3-Up, and then the following unused bonuses:

 - 25 coins

 After 25 coins, each successive stomp will overflow the bonus table and give a glitched bonus, which is often worth a very large number of points and coins.
-None of the unused bonuses appear correctly; the 5-Up pulls its attributes from the code following the bonus sprite attribute table, while the coin bonus graphics simply don't exist (though they can be seen in the SNES Test Program).
+None of the unused bonuses appear correctly; the 5-Up pulls its attributes from the code following the bonus sprite attribute table, while the coin bonus graphics simply don't exist.
+However, they can be seen in the SNES Test Program, as shown above.

 Though none of the game's levels feature more than two or three Wigglers in a row (due to their processing overhead and large sprite count), it is possible to revert them to their calm state by scrolling them off and back onscreen while floating with the cape, at which point they can be stomped on again to increase the bonus count.
 The easiest place to do this in the game is in Forest of Illusion 1, on the log platforms above the keyhole.

 Extracting the graphic files through Lunar Magic and viewing them through YY-CHR, the GFX31, which contains the Special World changed enemies, has an unmodified duplicate of the Galoomba graphics, which are actually used by the game when the Special World has been cleared.
 It's possible that at one point, clearing the Special World would have made these enemies change appearance drastically just like they did on the GBA remake.
 They don't have similar sprites for the falling through parachutes graphics on the graphics bank however, so using non-identical graphics for the enemy in this graphic file would cause both designs to clash.